KeshiaRose/fp-auth0-action-marketplace/integration-2/installation_guide.md

 We recommend using the Fingerprint integration with the New Universal Login as it's server-side rendered.
 Using it with the Classic Universal Login will result in the additional parameters being visible to the end user.

+## 3. Set up Auth0 MFA

+In order to prompt for MFA, you will first need to enable it in your Auth0 application.

+1. In the Auth0 dashboard, navigate to **Security** on the left-hand menu, then select **Multi-factor Auth**.
+1. If you do not already have an MFA option enabled, choose one of the available MFA options and enable it.
+1. Set the **Require Multi-factor Auth** policy to **Never**, allowing the Actions to decide when to require MFA.
+1. Toggle [**Customize MFA Factors using Actions**](https://auth0.com/docs/secure/multi-factor-authentication/customize-mfa/customize-mfa-selection-universal-login) **on** to enable MFA verification logic in the Actions.

-## Add the Auth0 Actions
+## 4. Add the Fingerprint Actions

 **Note:** Once both Actions are successfully deployed, all logins for your tenant will be processed by these integrations.
 Before activating the integrations in production, [install and verify the Actions on a test tenant](https://auth0.com/docs/get-started/auth0-overview/create-tenants/set-up-multiple-environments).

 1. Select **Add Integration** (at the top of this page).
 1. Read the necessary access requirements, and select **Continue**.
 1. Configure the integration using the following fields:
-   * FINGERPRINT_SECRET_API_KEY: Enter your secret Fingerprint Server API key, which is used for server-to-server requests.
+   - FINGERPRINT_SECRET_API_KEY: Enter your secret Fingerprint Server API key, which is used for server-to-server requests.
 This key can be generated in the **[Fingerprint Dashboard](https://dashboard.fingerprint.com/api-keys)**.
-   * REGION: Select the region where your Fingerprint application stores data; options include Global (US), EU, or Asia, with a default of US.
+   - REGION: Select the region where your Fingerprint application stores data; options include Global (US), EU, or Asia, with a default of US.
-   * IDENTIFICATION_ERROR: Choose how to handle missing or spoofed request IDs; options include blocking the login, triggering MFA (default), or allowing login (not recommended).
+   - IDENTIFICATION_ERROR: Choose how to handle missing or spoofed request IDs; options include blocking the login, triggering MFA (default), or allowing login (not recommended).
-   * UNRECOGNIZED_VISITORID: Define the behavior for logins from new devices with unrecognized visitor IDs, either by triggering MFA (default) or allowing login.
+   - UNRECOGNIZED_VISITORID: Define the behavior for logins from new devices with unrecognized visitor IDs, either by triggering MFA (default) or allowing login.
-   * MAX_SUSPECT_SCORE: Set a threshold for triggering MFA based on the Suspect Score.
+   - MAX_SUSPECT_SCORE: Set a threshold for triggering MFA based on the Suspect Score.
 Set to -1 to disable this feature.
-   * BOT_DETECTION: Decide how to handle logins from detected bots, with options to block login (default), trigger MFA, or allow login.
+   - BOT_DETECTION: Decide how to handle logins from detected bots, with options to block login (default), trigger MFA, or allow login.
-   * VPN_DETECTION: Configure how VPN usage is handled, with options to allow login (default), trigger MFA, or block login.
+   - VPN_DETECTION: Configure how VPN usage is handled, with options to allow login (default), trigger MFA, or block login.
-   * DENIED_MESSAGE: Provide a generic error message for denied logins.
+   - DENIED_MESSAGE: Provide a generic error message for denied logins.
+   - AVAILABLE_MFA: Enter a comma-separated list of MFA methods that are enabled for enrollment.
+(Ex: otp,push-notification) Refer to [Auth0 documentation](https://auth0.com/docs/customize/actions/explore-triggers/signup-and-login-triggers/login-trigger/post-login-event-object) for a list of available MFA method values.
 1. Add the integration to your Library by selecting **Create**.
 1. In the modal that appears, select the **Add to flow** link.
 1. Drag the Action into the desired location in the flow.